The Princess Bride: Box office

 Unsure how to describe the film's postmodern narrative, Fox promoted it to theaters as a zany comedy and released it without an audience trailer.
-The film was initially a modest success, grossing $30.8 million at the United States and Canada box office, on a $16 million production budget.
+The film was initially a modest success, grossing $30.8 million in the United States and Canada box office, on a $16 million production budget.
 Fox head Barry Diller, who wanted the film to be a success over the course of time rather than in its initial release, reassured a frustrated Reiner that the film could find a broader audience in time.

 Critical response

-On Rotten Tomatoes, The Princess Bride holds a 96% approval rating based on 85 reviews and an average rating of 8.50/10.
+The Princess Bride was critically acclaimed upon release.
+On Rotten Tomatoes, The Princess Bride holds a 93% approval rating based on 147 reviews.
 The site's consensus states, "A delightfully postmodern fairy tale, The Princess Bride is a deft, intelligent mix of swashbuckling, romance, and comedy that takes an age-old damsel-in-distress story and makes it fresh."
 On Metacritic, the film holds a score of 78 out of 100, based on 20 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a rare grade of "A+" on scale of A to F. Gene Siskel and Roger Ebert gave the film a "two thumbs up" rating on their television program.
+Audiences surveyed by CinemaScore gave the film a rare grade of "A+" on a scale of A to F. Gene Siskel and Roger Ebert gave the film a "two thumbs up" rating on their television program.
 Ebert also wrote a very favorable print review in his column for the Chicago Sun-Times.
 Richard Corliss of Time said the film was fun for the whole family, and later, Time listed the film as one of the "Best of '87".
 Janet Maslin of The New York Times praised the cast and the sweetness of the film.

 The American critic Dalton Mullins praised the film as one of the best love stories ever filmed, writing: "The chemistry between the two leads is palpable and is clear from the first moment they're on screen together.
 When Buttercup asks Wesley [sic] to do something, the tension of the unspoken love between the two is profound and dense, especially when they were standing face to face right before they professed their undying love for each other."
 Mullins argued that the phrase "as you wish" sums up the film's philosophy as Westley was willing to suffer any hardship and brave any peril for the woman he loves, which led him to argue the film was a story about "true love".
 He wrote that the scenes in the swamp were especially effective because the characters have been apart for so long and: "the way Wesley [sic] cradles Buttercup and the affectionate hug has always been a moment that stood out to me because it accentuates the love between the two characters and reinforces the themes of longing and true love".
 Mullins called the film the "...greatest romantic, fantasy, adventure story.
 It flawlessly represents love in that it can be a long arduous process but when fought for, it can be the most beautiful, passionate thing and fill you with the most joyful feelings".